Building a pole barn requires careful consideration, especially when it comes to the size of the posts.

 Medium Barns (30×40 to 40×60 feet): Larger posts, such as 6×6 or 8×8, may be necessary to support the increased size.

-Large Barns (Over 60 feet long): Larger posts (e.g., 8×8 or more) are often required for commercial structures that experience higher loads.
+Large Barns (Over 60 feet long): Larger posts (e.g., 8×8 or more) are often required for commercial structures, such as a 60×120 pole barn, that experience higher loads.

 Weight of the Structure